fgomezvela/GNC/README.md

 Usage information
 =================

 To launch the app, extract the zip file.
-There are two different implementations; a java swing GUI interface and a command line.
-If you have any question, please read "User Guide" for more details.
+There are available two different implementations; a java swing GUI interface and a command line program.
+If you have any question about how to run, please read "User Guide.pdf" file.

 Troubleshooting and F.A.Q.